2-positive contractive projections on noncommutative $\mathrm{L}^p$-spaces: Conditional expectations on noncommutative -spaces

-It is well known, at least in the `probabilistic' case, that the maps $\E_p$ are completely positive and completely contractive, see e.g. \cite[p.
-92]{JRX}.
-The proof there is by the usual tensorisation argument, and it works as well with our definition of $\E_p$ in the general case.
-But in our context these properties may be derived directly from the relations \eqref{second-def-Ep} and the complete positivity and isometry of the maps $i_p$.
+It is well known, at least in the <<probabilistic case>>, that the linear maps $\E_p$ are completely positive and contractive, see e.g.~\cite[p.~92]{JRX05}.
+The proof there is by the usual tensor product argument, and it works as well with our definition of $\E_p$ in the general case.
+But in our context these properties may be derived directly from the relations \eqref{second-def-Ep} and the complete positivity of the isometric maps $i_p$.
+Finally, note that an expanded unpublished version of \cite{HJX10} contains a more general approach of extension of positive maps than the one of \eqref{Map-extension-Lp}.

-\subsection{Projections on von Neumann algebras}
+\section{Projections on von Neumann algebras}